The Flaming Star Nebula in Auriga

 - Designations: IC 405, Caldwell 31, Sharpless 229

 From our vantage point on Earth, open star clusters M36 and M36 are not far away from the Flaming Star Nebula in Auriga.
-A wide angle camera lens can capture the entire constellation of Auriga in a single shot, including IC 405, IC 410, and both star clusters.
+A camera lens with a shorter focal length (compared to an astronomical telescope) can capture the entire constellation of Auriga in a single shot, including IC 405, IC 410, and both star clusters.

-Because a lightweight camera and lens were used, I was able to to use a portable tracking mount to compensate for the apparent movement of the night sky.
+Because a lightweight camera and small refractor were used, I was able to use a portable star tracker to compensate for the apparent movement of the night sky.

-The iOptron SkyTracker Pro is a handy camera mount for astrophotography that can help you take long exposure images of the night sky without star trailing.
+The Sky-Watcher Star Adventurer is a handy camera mount for astrophotography that can help you take long exposure images of the night sky without star trailing.

 - AE Aurigae and the Flaming Star Nebula (APOD)